robinpokorny/git3moji/index.md

 ---

+## Summary

+Prepend one of the five emojis to describe the intention of your git commit.

+ * `:zap:` ⚡️ – Features and primary concerns
+ * `:bug:` 🐛 – Bugs and fixes
+ * `:tv:` &nbsp;📺 – CI and configuration
+ * `:cop:` 👮 – Tests and linting
+ * `:abc:` 🔤 – Documentation

 ## Introduction

-Prepend one of the five emojis to describe the intention of your commit.
+Many teams and projects have very precise rules over how the git commit messages can be formatted.
+They benefit from messages that are easy to follow when looking through the project history.
+Usually, the message might include type, scope, subject, and other.
+To describe the type of a commit *git3moji* suggests using certain emojis.

 This is
 [certainly](https://gitmoji.carloscuesta.me/)